Emil's Projects & Reviews

 loadfile fw_name_2.bin 0x20000

-Tags: midi, synthesis, volca.
+Tags: fm synthesis, midi, synthesiser, volca.

 Comments On This Entry